 This performance happens in a small space, for a few people at once.
 You may have to wait before you can see it.

-The performances last 10 minutes.

-There are 5 minute breaks between performances.

-The performance is inspired by Human Zoos

-Human Zoos were real things during the British Empire.
+There are 5-minute breaks between performances.
+6 of the shows are durational, 2 of the shows are appointments to view.
+Come and go as you with from each of the durational performances The performance is inspired by Human Zoos Human Zoos were real things during the British Empire.
 They were spaces where white British people would look at black & brown people from around the world.
 The performance reminds us how horrible this was.